wifisensing/PicoScenes-github-pages/pages/appnotes/x410_setup.md

 ## Connect The Device to the Internet via the 1GbE Port

 The NI USRP X4x0 device features two QSFP28+ interfaces and a single 1GbE Ethernet interface.
-The 1GbE port, primarily used for device management, is configured to obtain its IP address via the **DHCP protocol**.
-An internet connection is also required for this port to facilitate hardware initialization and firmware updates.
-The typical approach is to use a router with internet connectivity; however, this adds extra hardware and cables.
-More importantly, users who are subject to network access restrictions may find that a router doesn't provide full internet access.
-Therefore, we recommend establishing a direct connection between the 1GbE port and a host computer which shares its full-access internet connection.
+The 1GbE port serves as the primary management interface, configured to obtain its IP address via the **DHCP protocol**.
+This port requires an internet connection for hardware initialization and firmware updates.
+While using a router with internet connectivity is a common approach, it adds unnecessary hardware and cables.
+More importantly, users with network access restrictions may find that a router doesn't provide full internet access.
+Therefore, we recommend establishing a direct connection between the 1GbE port and a host computer that shares its full-access internet connection.
 Below, we provide connection solutions for Mac, Ubuntu, and Windows platforms:

 ### Key Steps for Mac:
-1. Connect the X4x0's 1GbE interface directly to the Mac
+1. Connect the X4x0's 1GbE interface directly to your Mac using an Ethernet cable.
-2. Go to System Preferences, search 'Sharing', select "Internet Sharing" from the search results.
+2. Open System Preferences and search for 'Sharing'.
+3. Select "Internet Sharing" from the search results.
-3. Choose the connection you want to share from the "*Share your connection from*" menu, usually your Wi-Fi network.
+4. Choose your Wi-Fi network from the "*Share your connection from*" menu.
-4. In the "*To computers using*" list below, choose the Ethernet port which the X4x0 is connected.
+5. Select the Ethernet port connected to the X4x0 in the "*To computers using*" list.
-5. In a minute or less, the X410 acquires an IP address and access to the internet.
+6. Within a minute, the X410 should acquire an IP address and internet access.
-6. For users with limited internet access, install proxy software with LAN Sharing capabilities on the Mac.
+7. For users with limited internet access, install proxy software with LAN Sharing capabilities on your Mac.

 ### Key Steps for Ubuntu:
-1. Connect the X4x0's 1GbE interface directly to the Ubuntu machine
+1. Connect the X4x0's 1GbE interface directly to your Ubuntu machine using an Ethernet cable.
-2. Go to System Preferences > Network
+2. Open System Preferences and navigate to Network settings.
-3. Choose the Ethernet connection which connects the X4x0, and edit this connection.
+3. Select the Ethernet connection that connects to the X4x0.
-4. Go to the IPv4 Settings tab, select "Shared to other computers", Click Save.
+4. Go to the IPv4 Settings tab and select "Shared to other computers".
+5. Click Save to apply the changes.
-5. In a minute or less, the X410 acquires an IP address and access to the internet.
+6. Within a minute, the X410 should acquire an IP address and internet access.
-6. For users with limited internet access, install proxy software with LAN Sharing capabilities on the Ubuntu machine.
+7. For users with limited internet access, install proxy software with LAN Sharing capabilities on your Ubuntu machine.

 ### Key Steps for Windows:
-1. Connect the X4x0's 1GbE interface directly to the PC
+1. Connect the X4x0's 1GbE interface directly to your PC using an Ethernet cable.
-2. Open Control Panel > Network and Sharing Center > Change adapter settings.
+2. Open Control Panel and navigate to Network and Sharing Center > Change adapter settings.
-3. Right-click the connection you want to share (e.g., WiFi), and select "Properties".
+3. Right-click your internet connection (e.g., WiFi) and select "Properties".
-4. Go to the Sharing tab, and check "Allow other network users to connect through this computer's Internet connection".
+4. Go to the Sharing tab and check "Allow other network users to connect through this computer's Internet connection".
-5. Select the Ethernet network connection used by the X4x0 from the dropdown menu under "Home networking connection".
+5. Select the Ethernet connection used by the X4x0 from the dropdown menu under "Home networking connection".
 6. Click OK to enable Internet Sharing.
-7. The X410 acquires an IP address and access to the internet.
+7. Within a minute, the X410 should acquire an IP address and internet access.
-8. For users with limited internet access, install proxy software with LAN Sharing capabilities on the PC.
+8. For users with limited internet access, install proxy software with LAN Sharing capabilities on your PC.

 ## Find Device